People flee embattled Ukraine city, supplies head to another

 Associated Press

-LVIV, Ukraine (AP) — Buses carried civilians out of one embattled Ukrainian city Tuesday and supplies toward another, as officials tried to move people away from a Russian onslaught and easy the dire humanitarian situation for those still stuck.
-But reports of renewed Russian attacks in one area threatened to again derail those efforts.
+LVIV, Ukraine (AP) — Buses carried civilians out of one embattled Ukrainian city Tuesday and supplies toward another, as officials tried to move people away from a Russian onslaught and ease the dire humanitarian situation for those still stuck.
+But reports of renewed Russian attacks on the port of Mariupol threatened to again derail the efforts.

 On the 13th day of the invasion, Europe’s worst refugee crisis since World War II grew even more severe, with U.N. officials reporting that 2 million people have now fled Ukraine.

-Note: This story has been updated to correct that buses an official said were part of Mariupol evacuation efforts did not have people on them.
-It also corrects that the official who spoke about people leaving Irpin was the regional governor, not the deputy prime minister.